mindsmiths/docs/docs/Coding Environment/connecting-git.md

 - models: symlink to the directory containing the agent models
 - rules: symlink to the directory divided into subdirectories with the names of the agents you define.
 The rules referring to each agent are inside the respective subdirectories (e.g. rules/smith/Heartbeat.drl).
 - services: directory containing all services you add to the platform.
 In the initial phase contains only the rule engine service.

-### Deployment
-Once you are satisfied with your product, and you would like to deploy it to production, just reach out.
-We'll take you through a simple process and help you set up the production environment.

-### FAQ
-Error: Cannot access target/app.jar file.
-Solution: Remove the directory in path services/rule_engine/target and run again.